kmp59/Helm-Charts/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+## Usage

+[Helm](https://helm.sh) must be installed to use the charts.
+Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

+Once Helm has been set up correctly, add the repo as follows:

+    Helm repo add helmrepo1 https://<orgname>.github.io/helm-charts

+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+You can then run `helm search repo helmrepo1` to see the charts.

+To install the demo-chart:

+    helm install my-demo-chart helmrepo1/demo-chart

+To uninstall the chart:

+    helm delete my-demo-chart